What Affects Refresh Rate?

 - The total number of pixels connected to a controller.

 - Data (or clock) speed of the pixel protocol.

 Sending Software Limitations

 If your incoming data rate is high, and your pixels are evenly spread, then the data speed of your pixels can affect refresh rates.
 Data-only protocols, such as WS2812B, can have a slower maximum refresh rate than a clocked pixel protocol such as APA102, when working with the same number of pixels.
-If there are no other limitations and your pixel count is fixed, then a clocked pixel type can typically result in data speeds between 1.5 to 3.5 times faster when used with a PixLite controller, resulting in a faster overall refresh rate.
+If there are no other limitations and your pixel count is fixed, then a clocked pixel type can typically result in data speeds up to six times faster when used with a PixLite® controller, resulting in a faster overall refresh rate.